plsc-31101/replication-template/README.md

 List what software your code depends on, as well as version numbers, like so:.

 1. R, version 3.1
-2. Python 2.7, Anaconda distribution.
+2. Python, version 2.7, Anaconda distribution.

-(In your code itself, includes commands that install required packages.)
+(In your scripts, includes commands that install required packages.)

 ## Files